chrishoangle/chrishoangle.github.io/project.md

 ### 3.1 Linear Regression

 Linear regression was selected as an initial baseline model due to its widespread use in quantitative prediction tasks and its interpretability.
-Based on prior literature, it was reasonable to first test the assumption that PM2.5 TW emissions exhibit an approximately linear relationship with key explanatory variables.
-In this study, linear regression models the logarithmically transformed PM2.5 TW as a linear combination of trip characteristics, total vehicle miles traveled (VMT), and fuel consumption.
+Based on prior literature, it was reasonable to first test the assumption that log-transformed PM2.5 TW emissions exhibit an approximately linear relationship with key explanatory variables.
+In this study, linear regression models the log-transformed PM2.5 TW as a linear combination of trip characteristics, total vehicle miles traveled (VMT), and fuel consumption.
 This formulation assumes that changes in these driving and vehicle-related variables produce proportional changes in log-transformed PM2.5 TW.
 Figure 5 shows the REC curve for the linear regression model, showing that about 60% of points are well-predicted.
 Figure 11 shows the k-fold cross-validation of linear regression with respect to other models, ranking as the lowest with high RMSE and low R² scores.

 ### 3.2 Ridge Regression

 To improve upon the linear regression baseline, ridge regression was incorporated to address multicollinearity among the predictor variables inherent in the EMFAC dataset.
 By introducing an L2 regularization penalty, ridge regression shrinks coefficient magnitudes and reduces variance in the parameter estimates.
-Hence, this reduces overfitting while stabilizing model predictions for PM2.5 TW emissions.
+Hence, this reduces overfitting while stabilizing model predictions for log-transformed PM2.5 TW emissions.
 Figure 5 illustrates the REC curve for the ridge regression model, showing that about 80% of points are well-predicted.
 Figure 11 exhibits the k-fold cross-validation of ridge regression with respect to the other models, ranking on the lower end with high RMSE and low R² scores.

 ### 3.3 Neural Network

 Neural networks are flexible nonlinear machine learning models inspired by the structure of biological neural systems, consisting of interconnected layers of artificial neurons that transform input features through weighted connections and nonlinear activation functions.
-Given the nonlinear nature of PM2.5 TW and the strong multicollinearity inherent in the EMFAC dataset, neural networks were appropriate for capturing intricate interaction effects among driving behavior and vehicle characteristics.
+Given the nonlinear nature of log-transformed PM2.5 TW and the strong multicollinearity inherent in the EMFAC dataset, neural networks were appropriate for capturing intricate interaction effects among driving behavior and vehicle characteristics.
 Figure 5 shows the REC curve for the neural network model, suggesting that about 80% of points are well-predicted.
 Figure 11 contains the k-fold cross-validation of the neural network with respect to the other models, ranking on the lower end with high RMSE and low R² scores.

 ### 3.4 Random Forest

 Random Forest is an ensemble learning method that constructs a large collection of decision trees using bootstrap.
 The final prediction is obtained by averaging the predictions across all trees.

-An additional advantage of random forest is its ability to quantify feature importance, which provides insight into which driving and vehicle-related variables contribute most strongly to PM2.5 TW predictions.
+An additional advantage of random forest is its ability to quantify feature importance, which provides insight into which driving and vehicle-related variables contribute most strongly to the log-transformed PM2.5 TW predictions.
 Figure 9 shows the Actual vs. Predicted Y-value curve for the random forest model, indicating that most of the predictions follow the perfect prediction behavior.
 Figure 11 shows the k-fold cross-validation of the random forest model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.

 ### 3.5 Decision Tree

 Decision Trees are appropriate for capturing nonlinear relationships and complex feature interactions within a dataset.
-Because the relationship between the input variables and the logarithmically transformed PM2.5 TW emissions is expected to be highly nonlinear, decision trees provide a flexible modeling framework that does not impose linearity assumptions.
+Because the relationship between the input variables and the log-transformed PM2.5 TW emissions is expected to be highly nonlinear, decision trees provide a flexible modeling framework that does not impose linearity assumptions.

-From a physical science perspective, the hierarchical structure of a model  offers interpretability by allowing researchers to trace how specific driving and vehicle-related variables influence predictions through  conditional splits.
+From a physical science perspective, the hierarchical structure of the decision tree model offers interpretability by allowing researchers to trace how specific driving and vehicle-related variables influence predictions through conditional splits.
 In this study, regression trees were used to model the predominantly quantitative feature set, while still allowing categorical variables such as fuel type to be incorporated.
 Figure 8 shows the Actual vs. Predicted Y-value curve for the decision tree model, suggesting that most of the predictions follow the perfect prediction behavior.
 Figure 11 shows the k-fold cross-validation of the decision tree model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.

 ### 3.6 SVR